 One of ORY Hydra's biggest advantages is that unlike other OAuth 2.0 implementations, it implements the OAuth and OpenID Connect standard without forcing you to use a "Hydra User Management" (login, logout, profile management, registration), a particular template engine, or a predefined front-end.

 This allows you to implement user management and login your way, in your technology stack, with authentication mechanisms required by your use case (token-based 2FA, SMS 2FA, etc).
 You can of course use existing solutions like authboss or auth0.com.
-It provides you all the benefits of OAuth 2.0 and OpenID Connect while being minimally invasive to your your business logic and technology stack.
+It provides you all the benefits of OAuth 2.0 and OpenID Connect while being minimally invasive to your business logic and technology stack.

 Cryptographic Key Storage

 In addition to the OAuth 2.0 functionality, ORY Hydra offers a safe storage for cryptographic keys (used for example to sign JSON Web Tokens) and can manage OAuth 2.0 Clients.

 ORY Hydra is OpenID Connect certified (pending) and implements all the requirements stated by the OpenID Foundation.
 In particular, it correctly implements the various OAuth 2.0 and OpenID Connect flows specified by the IETF and OpenID Foundation.